ebbe1991/lsoft-partition/README.md

         animals.add("Cat");
         animals.add("Dog");

-Now you need parts to partitioning :-) - for exampe two parts:
+Now you need some partitions :-):

         new Partition(1, 2) // Partition 1 of 2 total parts
         new Partition(1, 2) // Partition 2 of 2 total parts